blingenf/FSC-Workshops/CTF Infrastructure/README.md

 # FSC-CTF
 CTF Infrastructure designed for the FSC Lab.
-May or may not be secure.
+Coded in a single day, may or may not be secure.
+Use at your own risk!

 ## Host Configuration
 Must be set up on a machine or virtual machine configured with: